KEP-5547: Integrate Workload APIs with Job Controller

 • Controller restarts and upgrades:

-• The Job controller only creates Workload/PodGroup when the Job has no pods
+• The Job controller only creates Workload/PodGroup when the Job has no pods.

 • No special handling is required for in-flight Jobs during controller upgrade or restart.